 Previously in March 2004, the EPA issued an approval for the overall concept that allowed the US Department of Energy (DOE) to dispose of super-compacted/compressed waste from INL/AMWTP.
 However, this approval also stated that waste characterization inspections at INL/AMWTP were required prior to the disposal of any super-compacted waste at the WIPP (hence, our recent March 2005 inspection).
 For more details on the original approval of the super-compacted/compressed waste concept, see EPA Approves DOE's Request to Dispose of Compressed Waste at WIPP below.

 Final Rule -- Alternative Provisions to 40 CFR Part 194

 The EPA has finalized changes to the criteria used to determine whether the WIPP complies with the Agency's radioactive waste disposal standards.
 The final rule for this action was published in the Federal Register on July 16, 2004.
 An Adobe .pdf version of the rule can be found below:

 - Provide equivalent or improved oversight and better prioritization of technical issues in EPA inspections to evaluate waste characterization activities at Department of Energy WIPP waste generator sites; and

-- Offer more direct public input into EPA's decisions about what waste can be disposed at WIPP.
+- Offer more direct public input into the EPA's decisions about what waste can be disposed at WIPP.

-Based on extensive oversight experience with the WIPP, and after consideration of all public comments, EPA is finalizing the following changes to the compliance criteria:
+Based on extensive oversight experience with the WIPP, and after consideration of all public comments, the EPA is finalizing the following changes to the compliance criteria: